danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 #### 3.1.1 Start()

-We usually encounter this ubiquitous spinning icon during the loading and streaming of data content.
-It indicates that we are waiting for something to happen but what exactly we are waiting for is not clear at all.
-Something is in-progress, but we know little more as it does not indicate any completed or finished status or progress — as a progress bar does, for instance — and all that is presented is a spinning icon, perceived as repeatedly spinning under constant speed as well as hinting at invisible background activities for an indeterminate and unforeseeable timespan.
+We usually encounter the ubiquitous spinning icon during the loading and streaming of data content.
+It indicates that we are waiting for something to happen but what exactly we are waiting for and for how long is not clear at all.
+We know something is in-progress, but there is no indication of progress or status — as with a progress bar does, for instance.

+and all that is presented is a spinning icon, perceived as repeatedly spinning under constant speed as well as hinting at invisible background activities for an indeterminate and unforeseeable timespan.
 The icon expresses various dimensions of time at our times.

 We will introduce the repetitive spinning through the sample code of a throbber and then it will lead to the artwork *Asterisk Painting* by John P. Bell.